Who May Enter?

 - Telescopes mounted on tripods must be securely anchored to a wooden or plywood base not larger than 48 in (121.9 cm) by 30 in (76.2 cm) and must not protrude beyond the mounting base.

 - Photographs pertaining to the project are encouraged!
 Only the student researcher may appear in those photographs unless legal permission is provided.
 Provide the name of person or organization responsible for each picture.
-(See Page 25 of 2020 ISEF Rule book.
+(See Page 25 of ISEF Rules 2023.
 If the student researcher generated all of the photos, then only one credit line on the poster board or by the poster is needed to acknowledge this.)

 - Students are required to keep their exhibits in proper working order at all times.

 - Aquariums, live plants, or live animals are not acceptable.